wabenet/dodo-docker/README.md

-# dodo docker runtime
+# dodo docker plugin

-Adds support for the [Docker](https://www.docker.com/) daemon as a dodo runtime plugin.
+Adds support for the Docker daemon as a dodo runtime plugin.

 ## installation